midinterlude/skidcleaner./README.md

 For issues and support:
 - Check the log file: `%temp%\Roblox_Cleaner_Log.txt`
 - DM 'midinterlude' on Discord with the log file
+- additionally, you can join the discord server found [here](https://discord.gg/HQbG5NFAS3)

 ---